rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

    ***********************************************************
    ```

+### NATS Mode vs HTTP Mode

+The Trust Agent can operate in either HTTP mode (default) or NATS mode.
+This distinction controls how the Agent communicates with the HVS.
+In HTTP mode, the TAgent presents a set of API endpoints for the HVS to access via individual TLS requests.
+In NATS mode, the Agent and HVS are connected via a persistent session maintained via a NATS server; in this mode, the Trust Agent will not listen on any HTTP ports.

 ### Installation

 Installation of the Trust Agent is split into two major steps: Installation, which covers the creation of system files and folders, and Provisioning, which involves the creation of keys and secrets and links the Trust Agent to a specific Verification Service.
 Both operations can be performed at the same time using an installation answer file.
 Without the answer file, the Trust Agent can be installed and left in an un-provisioned state regardless of whether a Verification Service is up and running, until such time as the datacenter administrator is ready to run the provisioning step and link the Trust Agent to a Verification Service.